severin-lemaignan/projet-cnrs/project.rst

 right.
-What I suggest here is to look at the challenges that human-robot interaction pose to artificial intelligence from a different perspective: a shift in the development of robot from an *engineering perspective* where a set of independent functions are integrated, to an holistic *inclusive cognitive perspective* where the robot is considered as a whole, embodied agent.
+What I suggest here is to look at the challenges that human-robot interaction pose to artificial intelligence from a different perspective: a shift in the development of robot from an *engineering perspective* where a set of independent functions are integrated, to an *holistic cognitive perspective* where the robot is considered as a whole, embodied agent.

+To quote Langley :cite:`Langley2006`:

+  The conventional wisdom of software engineering is that one should develop independent modules that have minimal interaction.
+In contrast, a cognitive architecture offers a *unified* theory of cognition with tightly interleaved modules that support synergistic effects.

 The Cognitive Foundations
 +++++++++++++++++++++++++